eduOS/English_writing/awesome_materials_for_writing.md

 Use the free AnkiWeb synchronization service to keep your cards **in sync across** multiple devices.

 1. about writing
   * drop sb. a line
   If you have questions about the data challenge rules, **drop us a line** at data@github.com.
 Good luck!
   * red pen
   Many years and many **red pens** later, I know better.
   * telling
   The details she described were vivid and **telling**.
   * exclamation point
   The difference is that an image is prefaced with an exclamation point ( ! ), followed by the same two brackets, and a pair of parentheses containing the image URL

 1. about thinking
   * wild blue yonder
   I suppose it is possible to **stare into the wild blue yonder** and find inspiration.
   * the hard drive between their ears
   All students can rely on for evidence is the material they find on **the hard drive between their ears**.
   One has only to think of Lincoln’s Gettysburg ddress to realize the power of artfully chosen words **in the service** of important ideas.

 1. about learning
+  * learning curve
   Formatting text in Markdown has a very gentle/steep **learning curve**.